ahmedwasfey/quiz-jail/README.md

 # quiz-jail
-creating new platform with custom settings for quizzing students
+creating new platform with custom settings for quizzing students with timer and only next question